Agreed Terms of Business and Operational Procedures

 - TFC will arrange the transport and sorting of collected items.

-partners to achieve the highest possible price for all donated goods to ensure the best financial return for the NFPs
+- TFC will arrange the processing and sale of all collected items.
+TFC works with selected commercial partners to achieve the highest possible price for all donated goods to ensure the best financial return for the NFP.

 Agreed Operational Procedures: